EC-US Task Force on Biotechnology Research

 Task Force members are European Commission and US Government science and technology administrators who meet annually to enhance communication across the Atlantic, and to encourage collaborative research.

 A number of joint workshops take place every year.
-The reports of these workshops are available on the 'EU-US Task Force on Biotechnology Research' website.
+The reports of these workshops are available on the 'EC-US Task Force on Biotechnology Research' website.